junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 628
-congress: 111th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 628

-That the bill from the House of Representatives (H.R.
-628) entitled “An Act to establish a pilot program in certain United States district courts to encourage enhancement of expertise in patent cases among district judges.”, do pass with the following
+> To establish a pilot program in certain United States district courts to encourage enhancement of expertise in patent cases among district judges.

-*Strike all after the enacting clause and insert the following:*

 ## § 1.
 Pilot program in certain district courts